asteroid-lang/asteroid/Asteroid User Guide.md

 let x:%real = pi.
 println (tostring(x,stringformat(4,2))).
 ```
-The left side of the `let` statement is a named type patterns that matches any real value and
+The left side of the `let` statement is a named type pattern that matches any real value, and
 if that match is successful then the value is bound to the variable `x`.
-Note,
+Note
 that even though this looks like a declaration, it is in fact a pattern matching
 operation.
 The program will print the value `3.14`.